zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### axis `String`

-The name of the value axis to use.
+The name of the value axis to use.** Applicable to area, bar, column, line, ohlc and candlestick series **

 #### Example
     <kendo:chart-seriesItem axis="axis">